ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

     *   The elliptic curve to use is determined by the key.
     *   The public key part of the input key is used as :math:`Q_V`.
     *   Cofactor ECDH is used to perform the key agreement.
-    *   The shared secret :math:`Z` is output as the shared output key.
+    *   The octet string :math:`Z` is output as the shared secret key.
     *   The ephemeral public key :math:`\overline{R}` is output as the ciphertext.

     A call to `psa_decapsulate()` carries out steps 2 to 5 of the ECIES decryption process described in `[SEC1]` §5.1.4: